tunnll/tunnll.github.io/_includes/introductory-task-page-bottom.md

 <!--- This paragraph should follow immediately after the 'introductory task' section of an introductory task page
 --->

+##### We reserve the right to not respond to any applications that we receive.

 ##### ATTENTION!
-We do not accept applications for this position by email, Skype, phone or any other channel except the "introductory task" channel.
+We do not accept applications for this position without a duly implemented introductory task.
 Please, do not waste anyone's time by simply sending your CV to one of our emails - it will not be processed.